Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Ultimately, the metal you choose is largely based on your personal preference, style, skin tone, budget etc.…. so, it is always prudent to be equipped with the knowledge to make that decision yourself.

-The bright yellow or rose gold colours bring a warmth to jewellery that perfectly complements the warm tone of tinted near-colourless diamonds (I-M colour).
+The bright yellow or rose gold colours bring a warmth to jewellery that perfectly complements the warm tone of tinted near-colourless diamonds (J-M colour).
 With 14K or 18K yellow gold options, should you change your mind later as to colour, a simple re-plating can completely change the look of the jewellery and enable you to follow the fashion trends of the future – i.e. yellow gold plated into white or rose gold and vice-versa.

 Book an appointment with us to get started on your journey towards creating that perfect piece of jewellery!
 Have you already selected the metal for the setting?